wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 vdata   (d 0) 	vsource type=pwl   wave=[0 0 0  0 1n  vdd 10n vdd 11n 0]
 </pre>
 <h3>Lab assignements</h3>
-Students are expected to find and compute explore the CMOS inverter's characteristics using 45nm gpdk library.
-Below are the ones we do in this semester.

   * Verify the Elmore delay in SPECTRE.
 Connect the resistors and capacitors as shown in the circuit diagram below, where R=100Ohm and C=100pF.
   ![RC delay](/files/Teaching_Clemson/RC_delay.jpg "RC delay")